Kenza-AI/sagify/docs/index.md

     sagify init

-Type in `sagify-demo` for SageMaker app name, `N` in question `Are you starting a new project?`, `src` for question `Type in the directory where your code lives` and make sure to choose your preferred AWS profile and region.
+Type in `sagify-demo` for SageMaker app name, `N` in question `Are you starting a new project?`, `src` for question `Type in the directory where your code lives` and make sure to choose your preferred Python version, AWS profile and region.
 Finally, type `requirements.txt` in question `Type in the path to requirements.txt`.

 A module called `sagify_base` is created under the `src` directory.
 The structure is: